 The oils extracted using this method are of a higher quality because they have not been altered by the use of high heat that is used in other methods.
 They are closer in chemical composition to the original plants they came from.
 It contains more of the plants elements.
 And none of the oil elements are damaged by heat.
 This extraction method is very popular with the perfumery business.

-This extraction method, of all essential oil extraction methods, is the most common method of extraction.
+This extraction method, of all essential oil extraction methods, is the most common.
 This is a method that has been used for 100’s of years like the Enfleurage method, but it is not as costly.

 There are 3 types of distillation methods.
 In all 3 methods, steam passes through the plant or flower and draws out the aromatic chemicals.